sijas/sijas-ui5-voice-recognition/README.md

 # openui5-speech-recogniser

-This repository contains the example and the source code developed using UI5 tooling for the api which can be encorportaed to UI5 application to enable voice recognition.
+This repository contains the source code developed using UI5 tooling for the api which can be encorportaed to UI5 application to enable voice recognition.

 # Requirements

 -  [NodeJS](https://nodejs.org/en/download/), version 8.0 or higher

 -  [UI5 Command Line Interface](https://github.com/SAP/ui5-cli)

 # ⚡️ Installation